• Skip to primary navigation

 If you are using regular wooden skewers, you’ll want to soak them in water for about an hour prior to them going on the grill.

-Place the shrimp in a baking dish and lightly brush each side with olive oil.
+Place the shrimp in a baking dish and lightly brush each side of the shrimp skewers with olive oil.

 Sprinkle on salt, pepper, hot pepper flakes, chopped garlic and chopped rosemary.